Titus de Bobula: Early life and architectural career

 Titusz Bobula was born in Budapest on Christmas Eve 1878 to János Bobula Sr. (1844–1903), an architect and politician of Slovak descent, and his wife, Mária Pozdech.
 His father, an eminent architect who sat in the Diet of Hungary between 1876 and 1897, afforded the Bobula family a comfortable bourgeois lifestyle; the family lived in the extravagant Bobula Palace from 1883 to 1887.
-Titusz would follow his father and elder brother, János Jr. (1871–1922), to the Royal Joseph University, where he studied architecture.
+Titusz would follow his father and elder brother, János Bobula Jr. (1871–1922), to the Royal Joseph University, where he studied architecture.

 Adding a nobiliary particle to his name, Titus de Bobula emigrated to the United States around 1897.
-He is thought to have first worked in New York City, but the first mention of him on American soil comes from a 1901 Marietta, Ohio newspaper notice.
+He is thought to have first worked in New York City, but the first mention of him on American soil comes from a 1901 Marietta, Ohio, newspaper notice.
 In fall 1901, he received a large contract for the construction of a now-demolished business block in Cambridge, Ohio.
-By 1902, he operated a firm in Zanesville, and began designing churches in western Pennsylvania.
+By 1902, he operated a firm in Zanesville and began designing churches in western Pennsylvania.
 In 1903, he arrived in Pittsburgh, Pennsylvania, where he established his offices in the Farmers Bank Building.
 In Pittsburgh, de Bobula was a strident advocate of an "American Style" of architecture and an early proponent of the use of reinforced concrete in dwellings.
 However, de Bobula's most memorable architectural works were ecclesiastical.
-In 1903, the year of his arrival in Pittsburgh, he designed St. John the Baptist Greek Catholic Church in Munhall, Pennsylvania, a rare example of american Art Nouveau loosely patterned on the Greek Catholic Cathedral in Uzhhorod.
+In 1903, the year of his arrival in Pittsburgh, he designed St. John the Baptist Greek Catholic Church in Munhall, Pennsylvania, a rare example of American Art Nouveau loosely patterned on the Greek Catholic Cathedral in Uzhhorod.
 De Bobula's ecclesiastical work shows strong influence from Art Nouveau works in Budapest and Viennese modernism, quoting Otto Wagner "liberally".
 De Bobula is believed to have also built commercial and apartment buildings, though documentation is scarce.
-He was tried for manslaughter after fatally running over a woman with automobile in Duquesne, but later acquitted, in 1904.
+He was tried for manslaughter after fatally running over a woman with an automobile in Duquesne, but was later acquitted, in 1904.
+In 1905, he put on an exhibition of his secessionist architectural drawings at the Pittsburgh Architectural Club, which was met with some skepticism by the club's president, John T. Comes.